abhimanyumishra130/TmdbMovies/README.md

 📱 Overview
 The app allows users to:
-View a list of trending movies
+View a list of trending movies \n
-Search movies
+Search movies\n
-Open a detailed screen for any selected movie
+Open a detailed screen for any selected movie\n
-View movie posters + info using TMDB
+View movie posters + info using TMDB\n
 Access cached movies offline
 Experience loading, error and empty UI states